Tobi823/ffupdater/README.md

 ## Security measures

 - The certificate fingerprint of every downloaded APK file is checked and validated against an internal allowlist.
-This measure prevents the installation of app versions that do not originate from the original developer.
-The certificate fingerprints will be displayed and be check by yourself.
-Some websites like apkmirror.com list these fingerprints.
+This prevents the installation of malicious app versions that do not originate from the original developer.
+The certificate fingerprints will be displayed in the app and be check by yourself.
+Some websites like apkmirror.com list these fingerprints for every app.
 - No unencrypted traffic is used, which can potentially be modified by attackers.
 Only HTTPS connections.

 - Slight risk for a machine-in-the-middle-attack: FFUpdater trusts HTTPS certificates which are installed by